WillOram/cyber-incident-management/README.md

 7. What data did the attacker access and how did the attacker do this?

-8. What evidence is there of data ex-filtration?
+8. What evidence is there of data exfiltration?

 9. Does the attacker still have access to the environment?